Refund Policy

 Personal Funds

-Tuition Refund Schedules for University withdrawal
+Tuition Refund Schedules for University Withdrawal

 Fall and Spring Semester (15 weeks & PA Program)

-Fall and Spring semester
+Fall and Spring Semester

-During the 4th week after the official start of classes 40% tuition refunded
+During 4th week 40% tuition refunded

-During the 5th week after the official start of classes 20% tuition refunded
+During 5th week 20% tuition refunded

 Fall and Spring Semester (7 weeks)

-Before the 8th calendar day after the official start of classes for that session 80% tuition refunded
+Before 8th calendar day 80% tuition refunded

-Before the 11th calendar day after the official start of classes for that session 60% tuition refunded
+Before 11th calendar day 60% tuition refunded

-Before the 14th calendar day after the official start of classes for that session 40% tuition refunded
+Before 14th calendar day 40% tuition refunded

-Before the 17th calendar day after the official start of classes for that session 20% tuition refunded
+Before 17th calendar day 20% tuition refunded

-Beginning the 17th calendar day after the official start of classes for that session 0% tuition refunded
+After 17th calendar day 0% tuition refunded

-Fee Refund Schedule (including Summer Session)
+Fee Refund Schedule (Including Summer Session)

 Application fee 0% refunded

-Voluntary (Block meal plans) - non-refundable 0% refunded
+Voluntary (Block meal plans) 0% refunded

 Summer Sessions

-Non-refundable Fees
+Non-Refundable Fees

 • Room rent fee